 Although the pagoda dogwood is known for its unique stature and striking physical features, it is also very beneficial to wildlife, providing much needed food and shelter for local birds, pollinators and small mammals.
 The distinctive horizontal branching and upward, clustered leaves create the perfect oasis for nesting birds such as robins, waxwings and purple finches.
 Those same leaves are also an excellent food source for many caterpillars.
 The flowers support a number of native miner bees and the berries, twigs and buds are enjoyed by a wide variety of birds and small animals including ruffed grouse, thrushes, northern cardinals, eastern cottontail rabbits and chipmunks.

 As you can see, the pagoda dogwood is a perfect addition for smaller yards with either partial sun or shadier conditions.
 So, if you are interested in learning more about the pagoda dogwood, check out LEAF’s website for more information on the Backyard Tree Planting Program and sign up for a consultation with one of our arborists today!

 Brenna Anstett is the Residential Planting Programs Manager at LEAF.

 LEAF offers a subsidized Backyard Tree Planting Program for private property.
-The program is supported by the City of Toronto, the Regional Municipality of York, the City of Markham, the Town of Newmarket, the Regional Municipality of Durham, the Town of Ajax, the City of Pickering, the City of Oshawa, the Township of Scugog, the Town of Whitby, Ontario Trillium Foundation and Ontario Power Generation.
+The program is supported by the City of Toronto, the Regional Municipality of York, the City of Markham, the Town of Newmarket, the Regional Municipality of Durham, the Town of Ajax, the City of Oshawa, the City of Pickering, the Township of Scugog, the Town of Whitby, Ontario Power Generation, Ontario Trillium Foundation and GrandTrees/Canadian Trees For Life.